 By Leslie Crawford, Senior Editor

 "The light!
-The light!" my son calls out when I wake him at 6:30 am every school day.
-He staggers out of bed and, like Edward (that most famous of teen vampires), dramatically shields his face as if his skin will be scorched.
+The light!" my son calls out when I wake him at 6:30 a.m. every school day.
+He staggers out of bed and, like Edward (that most notorious of teen vampires), dramatically shields his face as if his skin will be scorched.
 "Turn off the light!"

 "I would turn off the light," I say, "but I can't because it's coming from a big ball in the sky that goes on and off all by itself."

 I return to the kitchen and my husband asks if our son's awake yet.
-"It depends on what you mean by awake," I answer.
+"That depends on what you mean by awake," I answer.
 Our son is walking, sort of; has dressed himself, kind of; and has brushed his teeth, we think.
-It's a miracle he's never brushed his teeth with hair gel, since he does all of his ablutions with his eyes closed.
+It's a miracle he's never brushed his teeth with hair gel, since he performs his ablutions with his eyes closed.

 No choice when it comes to an early morning school start

 Why the early morning torture?
-As millions of bleary-eyed parents can tell you – after they've had their coffee – even if their teen got his top school choice, they have no choice about when the school day begins and for us, high school starts at 7:30 in the morning.
-Since he's frequently up until 11:00 and even midnight doing homework, that means he's often getting several hours less than the recommended 8.5 to 9 hours of sleep for teenagers - and not enough for the parent who stays up to help him study.
+As millions of bleary-eyed parents can tell you – after they've had their coffee – even if their teen got his top school choice, they have no choice about when the school day begins; for our family, high school starts at 7:30 in the morning.
+Since my son's frequently up until 11:00 and sometimes even midnight doing homework, that means he's often getting several hours less than the recommended 8.5 to nine hours of sleep for teenagers - and certainly not enough for the parent who stays up to help him study.
 Frankly, even when he doesn’t have a boatload of homework, he stays up late anyway: his circadian rhythms went all cuckoo almost the day he became a teen.

 Teen sleep deprivation: no laughing matter